veltzer/demos-devops-terraform/exercises/basic/11_app_in_aws/exercise.md

 }
 ```

-We've abstracted almost everything into our module, and we see here a pretty nice reusability pattern.
+We've abstracted almost everything into our module, and we see here a pretty nice re-usability pattern.
 It also makes it easy
 to see our intention for the project as whole in the code itself (documented infrastructure code through the code itself?):

 * We're setting up a backend service that should have at most 3 servers, a minimum of 1 server; we're telling it to use the startup script of `user-data-backend.sh` and we're passing the text that will be served through the service as the output of the app/page